crazy2be/wfdr/README.markdown

 Features
 --------

+ -  **Serves Files**: Static (or dynaically generated!) js, css, and image files are automatically served by the framework for you.
+ -  **Customizable Layouts**: Customize as little or as much as you want between mobile and desktop clients, with more to come. [(More on layouts)](https://github.com/crazy2be/wfdr/wiki/Layouts)
- -  Although several features only have bindings for go, implementing them for other languages would be trivial.
-Most of the code does not deal with language specific features.
-As such, it is fair to say that the framework is **Language-agnostic**.
+ -  **Language Agnostic**: Although several features only have bindings for go, implementing them for other languages would be trivial.
- -  Automatic mobile and desktop **layouts**, allowing you to customize only the exact functionality or HTML you wish to customize.
-[More on layouts...](https://github.com/crazy2be/wfdr/wiki/Layouts)
- -  Isolation and separation of independent sections of a site.
+ -  **Encourages Modular Design**: Each *Module* consists of an isolated and separated section of a site.
 This separation occurs both in the source code ([more on modules](https://github.com/crazy2be/wfdr/wiki/Modules)), and at runtime ([more on jails](https://github.com/crazy2be/wfdr/wiki/Jails)).
-Additionally, the runtime environment (jail) is completely separated from the development environment.
-A bug in one module will not affect other modules.
+A bug in one module will leave other modules completely unaffected.
- -  Heavily customizable thanks to a design inspired by UNIX and git.
+ -  **Customizable**: Easy to understand and hack, thanks to a design inspired by UNIX and git.

 Getting Started
 ---------------